robidity/solidity-initial-coin-offering/README.md

 ## 📄 TokenPresale.sol

-This smart contract allows to manage the ICO for such ERC20 Token.
-It is able to swap BNB for TKN during the presale.
+This smart contract allows to manage the ICO for such ERC20 Token without intermediaries.
+*   It is able to swap BNB for TKN during the presale.
+*   Any user account should be whitelisted previously (if whitelist is enabled) in order to be able to buy tokens, unless this functionality is disabled. *   User accounts may be added/removed to the whitelist with addToWhiteList(), addManyToWhitelist() and removeFromWhiteList() functions.
+*   Any whitelisted user may exchange his BNBs for tokens with buyTokens() function.
+*   It allows the owner to pause buyTokens() function if necessary.
+*   Once the presale ends, it allows to transfer funds to the owner, then the owner should send BNBs and TKNs to PancakeSwap through addLiquidityToPS() function.
+*   Once token funds are transferred to the owner, tokens are locked for X days.